jcmcnch/stfx-microeco-lab/content/tour/slider.md

         color: '#666'
         brightness: 0.7
         media: IMG_3131.JPG
-    - title: 🔬 What do uncultivated microbes look like?
-How active are they?
+    - title: 🔬 How active are environmental microbes?
       content: We use taxon-specific fluorescent probes to visualize microbes and quantify their activity (CARD/HCR-FISH)
       align: center
       background: